sarsees/sensorEDA/README.md

  That script can become excecutable if it is not already (`chmod u+x /home/root/cronjobs/setup1time`).

- After that is done, use ssh to to access the host computer from the yellowjacket system.
-This essential for the rsync script to work and should not require a password.
+ After that is done, use ssh to access the host computer from the yellowjacket system.
+This is essential for the rsync script to work and should not require a password.
 Assuming that the correct hostComputer is added to `/etc/hosts`, the following command will allow you to check if the ssh keys works:

  `ssh yellowjacket@hostComputer`